noambernstein/noambernstein.github.io/swing.md

 from $\cos \theta = (4.54 - 3.58) / 4.54 = 0.211$, so the loss of height will be 0.05&nbsp;m.
 The flyer will therefore gain only 0.84&nbsp;m, rather than 0.89&nbsp;m.

-Even this analysis neglects the fact that the lines are flexible, not rigid, so the flyer cannot extend their legs exactly at peak without creating slack in the lines.
-As a result, the extension has to happen more gradually, using gravity and the centrifugral pseudo-force to keep the lines taut.
+Even this analysis neglects the fact that the lines are flexible, not rigid, and moving CoM away from the rotation axis formed by the fly-bar crane requires pushing away from the fly bar.
+Since the mass of the flyer is much larger than the bar, without a force pulling the flyer away from the axis most of the motion would actually be pushing the bar toward the axis, creating slack in the lines.
+As a result, the extension has to happen more gradually, using gravity and the centrifugral pseudo-force to pull the flyer awy from the axis and keep the lines taut.
 A quantitative description of this effect is beyond the scope of this work.